 Eartheasy was originally inspired to host a sustainability challenge after learning about a similar challenge created by podcaster, Marjorie Alexander.
 Both challenges aimed to educate participants about a variety of environmental issues, although Alexander’s challenge was voluntary.

 Blair Mullins, the communications coordinator at Eartheasy, notes that this factor of mandatory participation influenced how the Eartheasy challenge developed.
 She and her co-worker, Amanda Wood, created the challenge to target activities that people could do on a daily basis.
-“We also came up with point system and prizes to help motivate those who might not take part otherwise,” she said.
+“We also came up with Sustainability Tracking_CoverSheet (1) to help motivate those who might not take part otherwise,” she said.

 During each week of the challenge, Eartheasy employees received an information package with background notes about their weekly theme.
 Themes were further broken down into concrete activities.
 During the week about recycling and waste, participants earned points if they avoided using disposable coffee cups, take-out containers, or plastic bags.
 They also earned points for bringing their own lunch to work and watching one or more suggested documentaries.